 Three steps to making your workplace more diverse

 Increasing the gender diversity of work teams isn’t going to happen overnight.
-It takes time and planning, and the important thing is to get started.
+It takes time and planning, and getting started is important.
 The following steps are a great way to approach this big task in a manageable way.

-Take stock of the current situation at your company.
+- Take stock of the current situation at your company.
 You can’t move forward if you don’t know what to focus on.
 Some ways of doing this are running a Diversity and Inclusion survey or undergoing a pay gap analysis.
-It's important to use data and not just anecdotal evidence.
+It's essential to use data and not just anecdotal evidence.

-Once you’re able to review data, focus on the action areas and keep an eye out for your blind spots.
+- Once you can review data, focus on the action areas and watch for your blind spots.
 There may be immediate action needed, for example, changes in hiring practices or promotion cycles.
 But you would also want to start ongoing training on unconscious bias and educating your team on the perception gaps between women and men in the workplace.

-Lasting changes will take leadership sponsorship and dedication – increasing gender diversity is not simply an initiative of the Human Resources team.
+- Secure leadership sponsorship and dedication.
+Increasing gender diversity takes commitment and time – it's not simply an initiative of the Human Resources team.
 All leaders within the company need to support the focus on gender diversity and remain dedicated to it.

 How are other companies working to achieve gender diversity?

-Understanding and improving gender diversity at your company may seem like a big undertaking, but many companies are making progress in this area with creative solutions.
+Understanding and improving gender diversity at your company may seem like a big undertaking, but many companies are progressing in this area with creative solutions.
 Take a look below for specific examples.

-Buzzfeed.
-In October 2014, BuzzFeed's Editor-in-Chief, Ben Smith, published stats on diversity within BuzzFeed's editorial team and the company at large.
+- Buzzfeed.
+In October 2014, BuzzFeed's Editor-in-Chief, Ben Smith, published stats on diversity within BuzzFeed's editorial team and the company.
 Ben said he made the numbers public to keep the company accountable to its employees, readers, and peers.
 According to Smith’s blog post about diversity at BuzzFeed, improving the diversity of the team is a priority because it will allow BuzzFeed to reach more readers, hire the best people, and produce higher-quality work.

 Etsy.
 For Etsy, gender diversity in its team is important to product success since 80% of its customers are female.
 The company focused on training junior female developers.
 Together with Yammer and 37 Signals, Etsy funded grants for women to join a summer Hacker School (now called The Recurse Center) program to learn to code.
 The three-month program was held at Etsy's offices and was balanced between male and female participants.